Understand Men: Why You Should Go Beyond Stereotypes to Make it Work

 What should women understand about men first?

-Broadly, this means that they’re taught that very different behaviors are acceptable, depending on their gender.
+Men and women are often brought up to react very differently to emotional stimuli.
 Men are taught to suppress emotion and be independent, which makes their emotional landscape very different from women, who are taught to value empathy and providing/seeking support.
 This is key for anyone who wants to understand men.

 Men take different things from conversations than women

 For women, conversations, especially between friends or intimate partners, are a place to show vulnerability and share secrets.
-For men, conversations function more as a space to bond by sharing things they’ve done or things they love, like their favorite football team.
+For men, conversations function more as a space to bond by sharing things they’ve done or things they love.

 With men, actions speak louder than words